Sisters of Saint Elizabeth

-Sisters of Saint Elizabeth - a Roman Catholic religious institute.
+The Sisters of Saint Elizabeth are a Roman Catholic religious institute.
 Generally styled "Grey Nuns" (to be distinguished from the Grey Nuns of Montreal).

 History

-The Congregation of the Sisters of Saint Elizabeth (CSSE) was founded by an association of young ladies established by Dorothea Klara Wolff, in connection with the sisters, Mathilde and Maria Merkert, and Franziska Werner, in Neisse (Prussian Silesia), to tend in their own homes, without compensation, helpless sick persons who could not or would not be received into the hospitals.
+The Congregation of the Sisters of Saint Elizabeth (CSSE) was founded by an association of young ladies established by Dorothea Klara Wolff, in connection with the sisters, Mathilde and Maria Merkert, and Franziska Werner, in Nysa (Prussian Silesia), to tend in their own homes, without compensation, helpless sick persons who could not or would not be received into the hospitals.

 In the early 19th century epidemics of cholera and typhus swept the Prussian Province of Silesia.
 As a result of their impoverished status, many Silesians would die homeless or spend their final days in poorhouses.
 Maria and Matilda Merket, Clara Wolf and Franciscka Verner banded together to provide assistance to the poor.

 On November 19, 1850, Merkert started in Nysa the Association of St. Elizabeth to care for abandoned patients in their own homes.
 St. Elizabeth of Hungary was chosen as Patroness because she was well known for her kindness to the poor.

 Without adopting any definite rule, they led a community life and wore a common dress, a brown woollen habit with a grey bonnet.
 For this reason they were soon called by the people the "Grey Nuns".
 As their work was soon recognized and praised everywhere, and as new members continually applied for admission, their spiritual advisers sought to give the association some sort of religious organization.
 They endeavoured, wherever possible, to affiliate it with already established confraternities having similar purposes.
 But their foremost desire was to educate the members for the care of the sick in hospitals.
 Great difficulties arose, and the attempt failed, principally through the resistance of the foundresses, who did not wish to abandon their original plan of itinerant nursing.
 Some of the newly admitted members then joined the Sisters of St. Charles Borromeo.

-On September 4, 1859, Bishop of Wrocław Heinrich Förster gave diocesan approval for the association and recognized it as a congregation of the Church.
+On September 4, 1859, Bishop of Wrocław Heinrich Förster gave diocesan approval for the association and recognized it as a congregation of the Catholic Church.
 A month later he approved its statutes.
 On May 5, 1860, the members of the congregation took vows of poverty, chastity and obedience, plus the additional vow to minister to the sick and the most needy.
 The congregation has a particular devotion to the Sacred Heart.
 Maria Merkert was elected the first superior general of the Sisters of St. Elizabeth, a position she held for thirteen years, until her death.